Nike Tennis Camp in Cambridge/Boston

-The Nike Tennis Camp at MIT is one of the best tennis day camps in Massachusetts, with serious tennis training, optional swimming, and lots of fun.
+The Nike Tennis Camp hosted at MIT is a top-notch tennis day camp in Massachusetts, with serious tennis training, optional swimming, and lots of fun.
 This summer tennis camp in Cambridge, across the river from Boston, is the ideal place to improve your game and make new friends.

 - Daily tennis instruction from teaching pro, Dave Hagymas, and his experienced staff

-- 5-6 hours daily tennis training; low camper to staff ratio
+- Morning and afternoon sessions; low camper to staff ratio

 - View More Details ⟩